o-RDS/o-rds-website/src/content/docs/admin-dashboard/the-dashboard.md

 ## The Results page

-The results page contains the all results from anyone who took your survey. o-RDS provides a built in method of viewing results, but it is reccomended to download your results as a CSV and use the software of your choice to analyze the results.
+The results page contains the all results from anyone who took your survey. o-RDS provides a built in method of viewing results, but it is recommended to download your results as a CSV and use the software of your choice to analyze the results.